ASUKA1006/Chill-Bot/README.md

 # Chill-Bot
 Bot for Discord.
-This is a __first version__ now.
+From first version to second version.
 README is in English and Japanese.

 ## Description
 This bot can reply to your text with simple words on the private chat of Discord( I didn't use API to have more serious conversation).
+And it's going to send you some information on the private chat.

 I often use Discord apprication to text, share photos and talk.
 It seemed to be fun if I can share imformation (ex. weather, time) to the member of my server and also talk in the private chat.
 That's why I started to make it.

-__For version 2:__ I'll let bot to send imformation to the group chat.
+__For version 3 :__ Take advantage of the group chat.

 ## Environment and Library